-Since 2017, mobile subscribers had steadily increased, but in 2020 as a result of the COVID-19 pandemic, the number of subscriptions declined.
-In 2021, the number of subscriptions rebounded as economic activity in the country slowly increased and more customers required mobile services once again.
+Mobile subscriptions showed a 2% increase in 2022, with a 4% increase in Postpaid and 2% increase in Prepaid services, respectively.
+Since 2018, mobile subscribers had steadily increased, but in 2020 as a result of the COVID-19 pandemic, the number of subscriptions declined.
+From 2021 to 2022, the number of subscriptions rebounded as economic activity in the country slowly increased and more customers required mobile services once again.

-Overall, the Fixed Line business saw a net decrease in the number of subscriptions, with a 2% decrease in Business/Government sectors overshadowing a 1% increase in Residential subscriptions.
+Overall, the Fixed Line Telephone business saw a net decrease in the number of subscriptions by 0.2%, with a 1.1 % decrease in Business/Government sectors overshadowing a 0.3% increase in Residential subscriptions.

-Internet subscriptions increased by 4% YoY driven HomeNet services.
-This gradual growth trend which has persisted since 2017 is expected to continue through 2022 and sharply accelerate in 2023 with the commencement of FTTP (Fibre to the Premises) rollout funded by the USDA's RUS ReConnect III program.
+Internet subscriptions increased by 7% YoY driven by HomeNet services.
+This gradual growth trend which has persisted since 2018 is expected to continue through 2023 and sharply accelerate in 2024 with the commencement of FTTP (Fibre to the Premises) rollout funded by the USDA's RUS ReConnect III program.

-Digital TV showed a decline of 10%, with a 12% decrease in Residential subscriptions.
-This trend of decline is in line with global trends for linear TV service driven by the pressure from OTT VOD services such as Netflix and Hulu.
-This trend is expected to slow in 2022 and stabilize in 2023 as the FTTP rollout enables IPTV which will deliver a significantly improved quality of service.
+Digital TV showed a decline of 17%, with a 20% decrease in Residential subscriptions.
+This trend of decline is in-line with global trends for linear TV service driven by the pressure from Over-the-Top (OTT) and Video-On-Demand (VOD) services such as Netflix and Hulu.
+This trend is expected to slow in 2023 and stabilize in 2024 as the FTTP rollout enables IPTV which will deliver a significantly improved quality of service.